w3c/wai-tutorials/source/carousels/structure.html.erb.md

 <%= reference :end %>
 {:/}

 Label carousels according to their individual function to make them easier to find and understand.
-This helps to distinguish between multiple carousels on a web page.
-Use a heading, `aria-label`, or `aria-labelledby` to provide the label.
+This helps to distinguish between multiple carousels on a web page and between other regions on the page.
+Use a heading, `aria-label`, and/or `aria-labelledby` to provide the label.

-In carousels tutorial examples, `aria-labelledby` with a hidden heading is used:
+In the following tutorial examples, a hidden heading is referenced by `aria-labelledby`:

 {::nomarkdown}
 <%= code_start %>